SodaWithoutSparkles/revanced-troubleshooting-guide/04-adb-install.md

 4. A command window (shell) would pop up.
 In that window, type `adb devices`.
 Press enter.
 You may need to prepend `./` or `.\` in front of it, like `./adb devices`.
 Remember the one used, and prepend it before all `adb` commands from now on.
 Something like "List of devices attached" should appear.
 Something containing "daemon" might also appear, but you can safely ignore them.

-5. Connect your phone which USB debugging was already enabled to your computer.
-Allow USB debugging from the popup on the phone.
-You may need to unlock the device.
-If you dont see the popup, it is likely to be the following issues:
+5. Connect your phone which USB debugging enabled to your computer with a USB cable.

+6. Allow USB debugging from the popup on the phone
+    - You may need to unlock the device.
+    - If you dont see the popup, it might be caused by:
-    - that is a power only cable, use one with both power and data
+        - the USB cable is a power only cable, use one with both power and data
         - USB debugging was not enabled
-    - something else that I dont know how to solve
+        - something else that I don't know how to solve

-6. Then, on the shell, enter `adb devices` again.
+7. Then, on the shell, enter `adb devices` again.
 There should be a new entry.

-7. Copy the apk to your phone's Download folder
+8. Copy the apk to your phone's Download folder

-8. On the shell, enter `adb shell`
+9. On the shell, enter `adb shell`

-9. You are now using the shell in your device
+10. You are now using the shell in your device

-10. Enter `whoami`.
+11. Enter `whoami`.
 It should output `shell`.
 Note: you need to hit the \<Enter\> key.

 ### Install via ADB